mdecicco/vitaxmb/README.md

 A more visually appealing shell for the PS Vita

 # Notes
-This doesn't actually do anything yet, other than present you with an xmb-like interface with no options
+This doesn't actually do anything yet, other than present you with an xmb-like interface with options that don't do anything yet

 # Currently working on
+- Implementing XMB navigation logic

+# Features
+- Customizable XMB options
+- Customizable theme
-- Improving font appearance by:
+- TTF font support
-  - Implementing signed distance field fonts, generated at runtime from .ttf files and saved to the storage device
-  - This will allow users to add custom .ttf fonts without having to deal with weird programs for rendering the SDF textures themselves
-- Improving icon appearance by:
-  - Maybe finding or making SVG versions of each XMB icon
-  - Rendering the SVGs as a signed distance field font
-  - Calculating shadows in the icon shaders rather than baking them into the images
-- Making icon sliding animation more responsive, and more similar to the PSP/PS3 XMB
+- Font glyph map caching (rendering glyphs from a TTF to a SDF glyph map turned out to be expensive)

 # Coming up
-- Making the application more data-oriented, for custom themes and custom menu items and such
+- Figuring out why rendered text is ugly af
 - Adding the 'tick' sound effect when moving through the XMB
 - Maybe finding the sound effect from the PSP that is played when there's an error
 - Slide-out options pane like the PSP has